pygaurav/mcp-trino/README.md

 ### Continuous Integration

 The CI pipeline runs automatically on pushes and pull requests to the main branch, performing:
+- Static code analysis with golangci-lint
 - Go dependency verification
 - Build validation
-- Test execution
+- Test execution with code coverage reporting

+All CI checks must pass before a PR can be merged to the main branch.
+The repository is configured with branch protection rules to enforce this requirement.

 ### Release Process

-The project uses an automated release process:
+The project uses an automated release process with a sequential workflow:

-1. When changes are merged to the `main` branch, a GitHub Actions workflow is triggered.
+1. When changes are merged to the `main` branch, the CI workflow runs first to validate the code.

-2. The workflow automatically:
+2. After the CI workflow completes successfully, the release workflow automatically:
    - Calculates the next version (starting from 1.0.0 and incrementing)
    - Creates and pushes a new version tag
    - Builds binaries for multiple platforms (named "mcp-trino")